💡 Who is Iran israel war?

 The history of the modern Middle East provides the necessary context for the current state of affairs.
 Following the 1948 establishment of the State of Israel, Iran was actually the second Muslim-majority country to recognize the new nation.
 During the era of the Pahlavi dynasty, the two countries shared common interests, particularly in energy and security.
 This period of cooperation was driven by a shared alignment with Western interests and a mutual desire to balance other regional powers.

 Everything changed following the 1979 Revolution in Iran.
 The transition to a new ideological framework fundamentally altered Iran's foreign policy.
 The new leadership adopted a stance that was staunchly opposed to the existence of the Israeli state, viewing it as an extension of Western imperialism.
 This ideological shift transformed a former strategic partner into a primary adversary.
 Over the following decades, this opposition became a central pillar of regional identity and domestic political rhetoric.
-Experts suggest that this history shows that the conflict is not necessarily based on ancient ethnic hatreds but rather on specific political and ideological shifts that occurred in the late 20th century.
+This shows that the conflict is mainly based on political and ideological differences that developed over time, rather than ancient history.

 How do proxy dynamics influence the conflict?

 One of the most complex aspects of the Iran-Israel war is that it is rarely fought directly between the two nations' conventional militaries.
 Instead, it is characterized by the use of proxies and non-state actors.
-Analysts describe this as a strategy of forward defense, where influence is projected far beyond national borders to create a buffer zone or to pressure the adversary without triggering a full-scale direct war.
+Instead of direct war, both sides are often involved in indirect conflicts through different groups in the region.

 What are the primary drivers of the modern rivalry?

 Several core issues drive the ongoing friction between these two powers.
 Understanding these drivers is the first step in identifying potential solutions.
-As per recent industry reports, the following factors are the most critical:
+The main reasons behind this conflict include:

-- Nuclear Ambitions: The development of nuclear capabilities is perhaps the most significant point of contention.
+- Nuclear Ambitions: One major issue is nuclear development.
+Israel sees Iran’s nuclear program as a threat, while Iran says it is for peaceful purposes..
 Israel views a nuclear-armed Iran as an existential threat, while Iran maintains that its program is for peaceful energy purposes.
 The lack of trust regarding enrichment levels and international monitoring remains a major hurdle.

 - Technological Superiority: Both nations invest heavily in cyber warfare, missile defense, and surveillance.
 This technological arms race creates a constant state of readiness and heightens the risk of accidental escalation.